flupes/svplume/projects/project-anchors.md

 ### Storm Anchor

 In addition, we carry a storm anchor just in case, a M2 Mantus of 35 lbs.
-It holds boats up to 30 ft in winds greater than 50 kn.
+It is recommended for boats up to 30 ft in winds greater than 50 knt!.
 It is easy to store as it breaks down into small parts.
 A single bolt is used for disassembly and storage.
 Ours is securely fixed to the cabin sole, yet easily removable, as shown in the pictures below.

 {% picture projects/project-anchor-storm-mantus-1.jpg --alt Mantus Anchor --img class="img-small"%}
 <p style="text-align: center; font-style: italic;">